 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection.
 If these changes were to occur, they could have a material adverse effect on our ability to generate revenue.
 For example, the complexity and uncertainty of European patent laws have also increased in recent years.
 In Europe, a new unitary patent system took effect on June 1, 2023, which will significantly impact European patents, including those granted before the introduction of such a system.
 Under the unitary patent system, European applications have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the UPC.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation.
 Patents granted before the implementation of the UPC have the option of opting out of the jurisdiction of the UPC and remaining as national patents in the UPC countries.
-Patents that remain under the jurisdiction of the UPC will be potentially vulnerable to a single UPC-based revocation challenge that, if successful, could invalidate the patent in all countries who are signatories to the UPC.
+Patents that remain under the jurisdiction of the UPC.
 We cannot predict with certainty the long-term effects of any potential changes.